coreboot/coreboot/Documentation/soc/amd/psp_rom_armor.md

 #### Read Operations

-In ROM Armor 3, read operations bypass the PSP and use the FCH SPI controller directly.
+In ROM Armor 3, read operations bypass the PSP and direct access to the ROM2/ROM3 MMIO area is possible.
-This provides near-native read performance since no PSP mailbox communication is required.

 #### Write Operations